-Travel Laundry Bag
+#3 | Travel Laundry Bag

-This is a Cruise Hack we got from our followers.
+This is a Cruise Cabin Hack we got from our followers.
 Keeping a laundry bag in your cruise cabin closet is a must!

 Throughout the day, you’ll be excitedly bouncing from one activity to the next.
 Maybe that includes a gym session in the morning, pool day after breakfast, basketball or shuffleboard in the afternoon, and some intense dance-floor action late night.

+During your many onboard activities on and off ship, you’ll go through a lot of clothes!
 Don’t let that pile of dirty laundry build up in the corner of your closet.
 Or, even worse, don’t let it commingle with your fresh stuff!

+You’ll want that nasty stuff out of sight and out of mind (oh, and smell).
 This convenient laundry bag serves just that purpose.
 It takes up next to no space when empty.
 When filled, it condenses all of your dirty laundry, and smells, into a compact container.

+At the end of the week, simply toss the sack in with the rest of your stuff and don’t worry about it until you get home.
 Or, if you plan to do laundry on the ship, this is great for that too!
 It has a sturdy strap so you can take that to the laundromat or hand it over to your steward.